Learn more about Allergies

 Egg

-Egg allergies develop when the immune system becomes sensitised to proteins in egg whites or yolks.
-When consumed, the body sees the protein as a foreign invader and sends out chemicals to defend against it.
-The most common cause of allergic reactions to eggs is due to ingestion rather than inhalation.
-The allergen that causes a reaction in egg allergy is variable, with different people reacting to different proteins from the egg.
+Egg allergies occur when the immune system becomes sensitized to proteins in egg whites or yolks.
+Upon consumption, the body identifies these proteins as foreign invaders and releases chemicals to defend against them.
+Most allergic reactions to eggs are caused by ingestion rather than inhalation.
+The specific proteins that trigger reactions can vary, with different individuals reacting to different proteins found in eggs.

 Peanut

-Peanut allergies are generally considered separate from tree nut allergies, it is common for people to be allergic to all nuts.
-Physical symptoms of the can include anaphylaxis shock, itchiness, urticaria, swelling, eczema, sneezing, asthma, abdominal pain, drop in blood pressure, diarrhea, and cardiac arrest.
+Peanut allergies are typically distinct from tree nut allergies, although it's common for individuals to be allergic to both.
+Physical symptoms of a peanut allergy can include anaphylactic shock, itchiness, hives, swelling, eczema, sneezing, asthma, abdominal pain, a drop in blood pressure, diarrhea, and even cardiac arrest.

 Fruit

-Fruit allergies are often linked to pollen allergies and are sometimes known as “hay fever of the mouth”.
-OAS ( pollen-food syndrome) is an allergic reaction to certain proteins in a variety of fruits, vegetables, and nuts.
-The symptoms include itching and burning of the lips, mouth, and throat.
-In more serious reactions, there may be swelling of the mouth, back of the throat, and windpipe as well as hives.
-In very severe cases inhalation or ingestion of airborne fruit allergens can cause a reaction.
+Fruit allergies are often associated with pollen allergies and are sometimes referred to as "hay fever of the mouth."
+Oral Allergy Syndrome (OAS), or pollen-food syndrome, is an allergic reaction to specific proteins found in various fruits, vegetables, and nuts.
+Symptoms typically include itching and burning sensations in the lips, mouth, and throat.
+In more severe reactions, there may be swelling in the mouth, back of the throat, and windpipe, as well as hives.
+In extremely severe cases, inhalation or ingestion of airborne fruit allergens can also trigger a reaction.

 Pollen

-Allergic rhinitis, also known as hay fever, is a type of inflammation in the nose which occurs when the immune system overreacts to pollen in the air.
+Allergic rhinitis, commonly known as hay fever, is an inflammation of the nose caused by an overactive immune response to pollen in the air.
 Symptoms include a runny or stuffy nose, sneezing, red, itchy, and watery eyes, and swelling around the eyes.
-Pollen particles can be from 10 - 1000 microns in size and therefore offers protection from pollen.
-Hay fever attacks are usually associated with seasonal pollen emissions in Spring/Summer or from activities such as gardening/lawn-mowing etc.
+Pollen particles range from 10 to 1000 microns in size, and a well-fitted mask can provide protection against them.
+Hay fever attacks are typically linked to seasonal pollen emissions in spring and summer or activities like gardening and lawn mowing.

 Shellfish

-Shellfish allergy is caused when the immune system responds to proteins in certain shellfish.
-The types of shellfish include marine animals with shells, such as shrimp, crab, oysters, and lobster, as well as octopus, squid, and scallops.
+A shellfish allergy occurs when the immune system reacts to proteins found in certain shellfish.
+This includes marine animals with shells like shrimp, crab, oysters, and lobster, as well as other sea creatures such as octopus, squid, and scallops.

 Latex/Neoprene

-Our classic mask is latex-free, this includes all XS sizes.
-The Pro and Basic models have adjustable elastic on the side of the mask which uses latex.
-The elastic band is covered with spun polyester thread and then wrapped with ribbing on the outside.
+Our classic mask, including all XS sizes, is latex-free.
+However, the PRO,BASIC, and Non-valve models feature adjustable elastic on the sides of the mask that contains latex.
+This elastic band is encased in spun polyester thread and further covered with ribbing on the outside.

 Silicone

-Silicone is a byproduct used in almost all personal care products and other daily used items.
+Silicone is a common component in many personal care products and everyday items.

-The membrane in our valve is medical-grade silicone and the valve is from PVC plastic.
-While the membrane does not come into contact with your face, it is still very close to you.
+The membrane in our mask's valve is made of medical-grade silicone, while the valve itself is constructed from PVC plastic.
+Although the silicone membrane does not directly touch your face, it remains in close proximity.

 Have more questions?
 Please contact us by email at info@cambridgemask.com or Chat button on our sites to connect with our Customer Service Team.